 How the helldid he even know that Kitten was what Henry called me?
 He’d only ever done so in the privacy of our own home, barring that one time at the Coal Baron’s when he had whispered it in my ear, and I could swear that no one had been close enough to overhear him.

 I stiffened in my seat.
 McNaught would do anything to protect John.
 Did that include placing his own spy within our household?
 Or another that dogged my steps each time I stepped out into a public setting?
 I didn’t see how else he could know the things he did.

 “What happened between you and the Viscountess in the powder room?” he asked.

 All thoughts of his duplicity vanished.
 This was the very question I had feared.
 I shot him a haughty glance, hiding my mounting terror.
 “Nothing.”

 He leaned forward again, tone pitched dangerously low, exhaustion clearing from his eyes to be replaced by an intensity that made my skin crawl.
 “I don’t believe you.”

 He was not going to intimidate me.
 Or make me back down.
 Not on this.
-I would protect the viscountess with the same ferocity that I would John or Henry.
+I would protect the viscountess with the same ferocity that I would John or Henry or Marcus.
 Instead of moving away from him, I leaned forward in my own seat and lied to his face.
 “Nothing happened that concerns you in any possible way.
 Now get out of my carriage.”